mayfarhad/MOF-Water-Affinity-Prediction-/README.md

 **Prediction Model**

 The prediction model is used to determine whether a given MOF is hydrophobic or hydrophilic.
-It uses a Random Forest model from the XGBoost library.
+It uses a Random Forest model from the XGBoost library through a scikit-learn interface.
 The model reads in a .csv file of training data and then predicts the water affinity of a user inputted MOF.
 The user can specify what input parameters are to be used in the model.

 **Overfitting/Underfitting**